maartenpaauw/home-assistant-config/README.md

 - Turn on AiLight in the staircase if there is movement.
 - Turn off AiLight in the staircase if there is no movement for 30 seconds.
 - Toggle light/dark theme based on sunset and sunrise.
-- Ask for tea when Rianne van der Maat comes home.

 ## Scripts